 The exhibition galleries were enlarged, a library allowing access to the public, a restaurant and museum shop were newly established, and the lounge space was increased.
 In addition to improving the environment for viewing works of art, construction work to make the building more earthquake-proof was carried out.
 The renovation work was completed in September 2001 and, in January 2002, an exhibition entitled The Unfinished Century: Legacies of 20th-Century Art was held to commemorate the renewal and restart of activities anew.

-The Crafts Gallery opened in 1977 as an annex to the museum showing modern crafts and design including ceramics, glasswork, lacquerware, woodwork, bamboowork, textiles, doll, metalwork, industrial design and graphic design.
-Initially designed by military engineer TAMURA Yasushi and built in 1910 as the headquarters of the Imperial Guards, its building was modified for use as an art gallery.
+The Crafts Gallery opened in 1977 as an annex to the museum showing modern crafts and design including ceramics, glasswork, lacquerware, woodwork, bamboowork, textiles, dolls, metalwork, industrial design and graphic design.
+Initially designed by military engineer TAMURA Yasushi and built in March 1910 as the headquarters of the Imperial Guards, its building was modified for use as an art gallery.

 Left to dilapidate after World War II, the former headquarters was once planned to be demolished.
 However, the authorities received opinions that the building was of great architectural value because it was an excellent example of the Western-style brick buildings built in the Meiji period (1868–1912), and also an important legacy of governmental architecture.
-In September 1972 the Cabinet decided that the building should be designated as important cultural property and used as an annex to the National Museum of Modern Art, Tokyo.
+In September 1972 the Cabinet decided that the building should be designated as important cultural property and used as an annex to MOMAT.
 In October 1972, it was designated as important cultural property under the name of “the former Headquarters of the Imperial Guards.”

 Its exterior, entrance and hall were restored and repaired, and the exhibition rooms on the second floor were renovated after the design by TANIGUCHI Yoshiro.
-Restored as an exhibition facility for crafts, the building opened in November 1977 as the Crafts Gallery of the National Museum of Modern Art, Tokyo.
+Restored as an exhibition facility for crafts, the building opened on November 15, 1977 as the Crafts Gallery of the MOMAT.
 The roof was restored to the original condition using slate.
 The handrails of the stairs from the front hall to the second floor illustrate the substantial look of the original building.
 Harmonizing with surrounding trees of each season, its simple, Gothic-style red-brick exterior creates unique atmosphere.

-The film division was first opened as the film library of the National Museum of Modern Art (now the National Museum of Modern Art, Tokyo) established in 1952.
-In 1969 when the art museum moved to the present site in Kitanomaru Koen, the film library was expanded into the National Film Center in the former building of the museum.
-The center was remodeled and reopened in 1995.
-In 1986, the Sagamihara Branch was newly built in Kanagawa that was designed to permanently preserve the films in a controlled climate.
+The film division was first opened as the film library of the National Museum of Modern Art (now the MOMAT) established in 1952.
+In 1969 when the art museum moved to the present address in Kitanomaru Koen, the film library was expanded into National Film Center in the former building of the museum in Kyobashi (The center was remodeled and reopened in 1995).
+In 1986, the Sagamihara Annex was newly built in Kanagawa that was designed to permanently preserve films under climate control.
 Its preservation facilities were enlarged twice in 2011 and 2014.